romainsacchi/carculator/docs/modeling.rst

 Diesel                    10              8
 ========================= =============== ==========

-Country-specific fuel blends are sourced from the IEA’s Extended World Energy Balances database [29].
+Country-specific fuel blends are sourced from the IEA's Extended World Energy Balances database [29].
 By default, the biofuel used is assumed to be produced from biomass residues (i.e., second-generation fuel): fermentation of crop residues for bioethanol, esterification of used